ShorelineCrypto/nengcoin/doc/build-osx.md

 # macOS 10.15 (Catalina) - Supported on Binary only

 macOS Catalina was also tested but failed to build from source.
-However, we supported on binary wallet download.
+However, Catalina is supported on binary wallet.
 Please check out NENG v1.4.0.2 for MacOS Catalina wallet.

 # MacOS 10.11 (El Capitan) to MacOS 10.14 (Mojave) - Fully Supported